GameFoundry/bsf/Documentation/Manuals/docs/00_User/14_Utilities/11_animCurves.md

 });
 ~~~~~~~~~~~~~

-If you are unsure how to set them, or don't care about tangents you can use @ref bs::AnimationUtility::calculateTangents "AnimationUtility::calculateTangents()" method to generate them automatically.
+If you are unsure how to set them, or don't care about tangents you can use @bs::AnimationUtility::calculateTangents method to generate them automatically.

 ~~~~~~~~~~~~~{.cpp}
 // All tangents set to 0, then auto-calculating them